 Carry Trade Returns and Segmented Risk Pricing

-Keywords: Carry trades, forward premium puzzle, risk aversion, stochastic discount factor
+Keywords: currency returns, foreign exchange, forward premium puzzle, risk aversion, stochastic discount factor

 Suggested Citation: Suggested Citation